-There’s a strong possibility that your MMI may be affected by the COVID-19 pandemic; for entry for September 2021 many medical schools have confirmed that their interview process will take place virtually.
+There’s a possibility that your MMI may be affected by the COVID-19 pandemic; for entry for September 2022 most medical schools have confirmed that their interview process will take place virtually.
 This may also alter the usual format of the interview, particularly the different stations you’ll experience.
 The Medical Schools Council has produced ‘Guidance for candidates taking online interviews’ which you may find useful.

 Prepare for your UCAT with our AI-powered, adaptive question bank

 Our state of the art algorithms will take your UCAT preparation to the next level and help you progress faster than ever.